 Utopia Verbal reasoning series

 This test measures a candidate's verbal critical reasoning by requiring them to comprehend and evaluate meaning using precise, logical thinking.
 Candidates are provided with written information and are asked to refer to this information to evaluate whether given statements are true, false or impossible to say.

 Utopia Numerical reasoning

-This test measures a candidate's numerical reasoning skills and their ability to understand information given in a numerical format.
-The Numerical reasoning test is multiple-choice and candidates may use a pocket calculator during this test.
+This test measures a candidate's numerical reasoning skills and their ability to understand the information given in a numerical format.
+The Numerical reasoning test is multiple-choice, and candidates may use a pocket calculator during this test.

 Utopia Abstract Critical reasoning series

 This test measures a candidate's abstract reasoning skills, requiring candidates to work out the rules or laws from a series of diagrams.
 Candidates are given a series of diagrams and patterns and have to choose the next shape in the sequence from a set of options.
 The Abstract Critical reasoning test is multiple-choice.

 The Criterion Partnership B2C format is a mid-level aptitude test series for customer-facing roles, junior management, and administrative roles.
 There are five tests in this format, being verbal, numerical checking, classification and proof reading assessments.

 Numerical Checking test

 This type of test is also known as an error checking test.
 The test measures precise and sustained attention to detail by, for instance, providing the candidate with two different stock lists to compare for differences or discrepancies.